cockroachdb/docs/v2.1/cancel-query.md

 ## Considerations

+- **New in v2.1:** Schema changes can now be cancelled using [`CANCEL JOB`](cancel-job.html).
+You can also monitor the progress of schema changes using [`SHOW JOBS`](show-jobs.html).
-In rare cases where a query is close to completion when a cancellation request is issued, the query may run to completion.
+- In rare cases where a query is close to completion when a cancellation request is issued, the query may run to completion.

 ## Required Privileges